 Skip to content

 Celebrating Day of the Dead in Oaxaca was a once-in-a-lifetime experience for us!
-Here’s my detailed guide and a schedule of Dia de los Muertos Oaxaca events.
+Here’s my detailed guide and schedule of Oaxaca’s Dia de los Muertos events.

 Dia de los Muertos, Day of the Dead, is undoubtedly one of the best times of the year to visit Mexico.
 The iconic Mexican holiday is a vibrant celebration of death throughout Mexico — and Oaxaca is lauded as the best place to celebrate it.